RIGHTS & PERMISSIONS

 - Authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.

 Permission is required to make more than 100 print copies or for any republication in any anthology, textbook, monograph, journal, reference work, database, or web site.
 Contact the editor for more information.

-If you have questions about use of documents on this site you can contact our permissions department.
+For questions regarding usage of documents on this site please contact our permissions department.

 Philosophy Documentation Center

 P.O.
 Box 7147